 As packages become smaller, achieving efficient thermal performance for power applications requires that the designers employ new methods of meliorating the heat flow out of devices.
-Thus the purpose of this paper is to aid the user in maximizing the power handling capability of the SuperSOTTM-3 (SOT-23) Power MOSFET offered by Semiconductor.
-This effort allows the user to take full advantage of the exceptional performance features of National's state-of-theart Power MOSFET which offers very low onresistance and improved junction-to-case ($R{\theta JC}$) thermal resistance.
+Thus the purpose of this paper is to aid the user in maximizing the power handling capability of the SuperSOTTM-6 Power MOSFET offered by National Semiconductor.
+This effort allows the user to take full advantage of the exceptional performance features of National's state-of-the-art Power MOSFET which offers very low on-resistance and improved junction-to-case $(R{\theta JC})$ thermal resistance.
 Ultimately the user may achieve improved component performance and higher circuit board packing density by using the thermal solution suggested below.

 In natural cooling, the method of improving power performance should be focused on the optimum design of copper mounting pads.
 The design should take into consideration the size of the copper and its placement on either or both of the board surfaces.
-A copper mounting pad is important because the drain lead of the Power MOSFET is mounted directly onto the pad.
+A copper mounting pad is important because the drain leads of the Power MOSFET are mounted directly onto the pad.
 The pad acts as a heatsink to reduce thermal resistance and leads to improved power performance.

 Figure 1.
-SuperSOTTM-3 Power MOSFET has the same package dimensions as the SOT-23 but the maximized copper lead frame reduces the junctionto-case thermal resistance $R{\theta JC}$ to 75°C/W.
+SuperSOTTM-6 Power MOSFET achieves junction-to-case thermal resistance $R{\theta JC}$ of 30°C/W for single device and 60°C/W for dual devices.